Home Away From Home

 It took us just under two days to get the room together.
 They were ready!
 The girls on the floor all came in to see the room.
 The RA Jamie said “I am sure this room is going to be a place where all the girls hang out in.”

 I feel better sending my “baby” off on a new adventure knowing that she has some of the comforts of home.
-Sending her off was one of the most difficult things I have ever done.
-I tried to keep my composure by tidying and moving things around.
+Saying so long was one of the most difficult things I have ever done.
+I mean she never wanted to leave her bedroom at home!
 Chloe’s been away for over a week now and we are counting the days to the next break when we all can be together again.
 I pretty sure she misses my mom’s home cooked meals the most!
 Thank goodness for texting and face timing.
 Love you Chloe Brown now go soar at Ithaca College!

 High School Send-off